 Flying buttresses, bell towers, menacing gargoyles, soaring spires & the occasional hunchback.
 You can revisit a thousand years of history in one visit to Notre Dame — reaching back to medieval and Gothic times — even to Roman times if you also pay a visit to the Archaeological Crypt.

-Walk around to the back side of Notre Dame Cathedral and take the pedestrian bridge to the other island, Ile Saint Louis.
-There you'll find one of our favorite winter eateries, Brasserie de l'Ile St Louis.
+Walk around to the back of Notre Dame Cathedral and take the pedestrian bridge to, Île Saint Louis.
+There you'll find one of our favorite winter eateries, Brasserie de l'Île St Louis.

 Entrance to the cathedral's bell towers is included as part of the Paris Pass.
 Mind you, you still have to climb those 387 stairs!

 The tour begins in the middle of the Seine River on Île de la Cité, where you'll learn the history of Paris kings and revolutionaries, and you'll discover the real reason Victor Hugo chose the Notre Dame Cathedral as the setting for The Hunchback of Notre Dame.
 Then explore the interior of the church before skipping the lines to climb the 387 steps up the bell towers for a gargoyle's view of Paris.

 EVEN BETTER!
 Double your skipping-the-line pleasure with this combination activity that includes both the Notre Dame/Île de la Cité skip-the-line tour plus a 3-hour, Skip-the-Line Tour of the Louvre – Complete Details…

 It's spine-tingling to attend a concert at Notre Dame.

 You're surrounded by almost a thousand years of history, with light streaming in through majestic Gothic stained glass windows.

 There's really nothing to compare to one of the occasionnel concerts performed in this famous cathedral, but the only way to guarantee a seat is to order online in advance, otherwise, they're on a first-come first-serve basis.